LauraElCam/FoodBiotech_Laboratory_Course_Sourdough/README.md

 The study focuses on three primary dimensions:

 * **Microbial Dynamics**
-  Quantification of lactic acid bacteria (LAB) and yeast populations over time.
+  Quantification of lactic acid bacteria and yeast populations over time.

 * **Physicochemical Evolution**
-  Monitoring of pH and titratable acidity (TTA) as indicators of acidification.
+  Monitoring of pH and titratable acidity as indicators of acidification.

 * **Metabolomic Shifts**
   Comparative analysis of metabolite profiles across fermentation stages.